EdwhakKB/SC-SP-ENGINE/README.md

 ### Special Thanks
 * bbpanzu - Ex-Programmer
-* Yoshubs - New Input System
+* crowplexus - New Input System
 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
 * KadeDev - Fixed some cool stuff on Chart Editor and other PRs
 * iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds